-Parallel to the implementation of all preventive measures, we have to take the reins of action.
+Parallel to the implementation of all preventive measures, we have taken the reins of action.
 It is necessary to speed up the planning of work resumption and production in the supporting industries, to keep production stable overall and to optimize the annual production plan.
 Both the delivery of ordered products and the production of urgently needed materials for epidemic containment must be fully guaranteed.
-One of the priority objectives is to minimize the impact of the epidemic and to create a basis for the exploitation of market opportunities once the epidemic has subsided.
+One of the priority objectives is to minimize the impact of the epidemic and to create a basis to take advantage of market opportunities once the epidemic has subsided.

 More than 4,000 units delivered in one month

 Since the resumption of work on February 10, Haitian International has given priority to supporting the production of the materials needed in the front line of epidemic prevention work.
-In the course of this, we organize preferentially the production and shipment of important materials and products, such as respirators, temperature guns, protective goggles, disinfectants, fast food boxes.
+In the course of this, we organize preferentially the production and shipment of important materials and products, such as respirators, temperature thermometers, protective goggles, disinfectants, and fast food boxes.
 The production line of the company is working at full capacity.
 All employees work overtime to meet the required workload.